 7. Employ a Manager

-Employing a manager for your viewing center business in Nigeria is very important so that your business will not suffer any day you are not around or if you will not be around most of the time.
+Employing a manager for your football viewing center in Nigeria is very important so that your business will not suffer any day you are not around or if you will not be around most of the time.

 You can employ this manager and pay him depending on how much you can afford for a start.
 You can employ the manager and pay him in wages (hourly or daily), placing him salary (monthly), or on commission bases.